This text is translated into Russian by google automatic human level neural machine.

 - Whose visit was especially memorable?

-- For me personally, the most memorable visit of Japanese Prime Minister Shinzo Abe.
-He was able to convey a clear and unambiguous message to the public: Japan today wants an active development of cooperation with Russia, with the Russian Far East, not only at the level of large industrial corporations and investors, but also at the level of small and medium-sized businesses.
+- For me personally, the visit of the Prime Minister of Japan Shinzo Abe was the most memorable.
+He was able to simply, beautifully and strongly convey to the public an unequivocal position: today Japan wants to actively develop cooperation with Russia, with the Russian Far East, and not only at the level of large industrial corporations and investors, but also at the level of small and medium-sized businesses.

 Suddenly and it was pleasant to hear from him sincere words of admiration for the Far East, its people, the unique nature of the Primorsky Territory.
 Such phrases, said by the first person in the state to Russia, to Vladivostok, could not leave anyone indifferent.